smart-data-lake/smart-data-lake/docs/reference/transformations.md

 ### Predefined Transformations
 Predefined transformations implement generic logic to be reused in different actions.
-Depending on the transformer there are a couple of option to specify properties, see [Configuration Schema Viewer](../../JsonSchemaViewer).
+Depending on the transformer there are a couple of properties you can specify, see [Configuration Schema Viewer](../../JsonSchemaViewer).
 The following Transformers exist:

 * AdditionalColumnsTransformer (1-to-1): Add additional columns to the DataFrame by extracting information from the context